A lightweight, utility-first CSS framework for building modern interfaces

 <div>

-<div class="fg p1 pb3 h">This is the right drawer.</div>
+<div class="fg p1 pb3 h no-border-radius">This is the right drawer.</div>

 <label class="drawer-layout__toggle mirror absolute bottom right" for="right-toggle">